-This 2017 Honda Pioneer 1000 has been reborn as a work/play mud dominator.
+This 2017 Honda Pioneer 1000-5 has been reborn as a work/play mud dominator.

-When you do mud, you want some serious clearance.
-There’s no better way to get stuck in the mud than to let your belly drag through it.
+When you do mud, you want some serious ground clearance.
+There’s no better way to get your side-by-side stuck in the mud than to let your belly drag through it.
 To make this working man’s machine into the working man’s mud dominator, we needed clearance, clearance, clearance.

-We started with SuperATV’s Honda Pioneer 6″ Lift Kit.
+We started with SuperATV’s Honda Pioneer 1000 6″ Lift Kit.
 It comes complete with front and rear A-arms with SuperATV uniballs and studs preinstalled, our gusseted Z-bend tie rods, and lift brackets—all of which come with a lifetime warranty, by the way.

-For this build we went with the 6″ portal gear lift because we wanted that 45% gear reduction and the extra 6″ of clearance.
+For this build, we went with the 6″ portal gear lift because we wanted that 45% gear reduction and the extra 6″ of clearance.
 That brought us up to 23.5″ of clearance, but there’s more to portals than just lift.

 The thing about Intimidators is that they love to rip on every terrain—not just mud.
 We can get some work done around the farm then head down our favorite mud trails without compromising our traction anywhere.
 No matter what surface you’re driving on, Intimidators get the job done.

 By the way, with these 36″ Intimidators installed, we now have 28″ of clearance.
 That’s more than double stock and gives us tons of room to play in the mud.

 This thing is gonna get messy—that’s why we made it—but we still want it to look pristine when we spray it down at the end of the day.
 That’s why we made sure to get some serious protection to keep our Pioneer 1000 in one piece.